10 tips for finding European coffee buyers

-Other interesting events are:
+Other interesting events include:

 - Set clear objectives and targets for yourself, whether you are an exhibitor or a visitor.

-- Belgian Development Agency (BTC) in Belgium
+- Belgian Development Agency (Enabel) from Belgium;

-- Finnpartnership in Finland
+- Finnpartnership from Finland;

 Check which import promotion organisation of your interest specifically targets your country.

-- African Fine Coffees Association
+- African Fine Coffees Association;

-- Uganda Coffee Federation
+- Uganda Coffee Federation;

-- Colombian Coffee Growers’ Federation
+- Colombian Coffee Growers’ Federation;

-- Anacafé (Guatemala).
+- Anacafé (Guatemala);